-What started as a small-budget project has quickly gained traction, utilizing a map-based system to reunite travelers with their lost valuables.
-Traista aims to be the definitive lost-and-found app by providing a user-friendly, one-stop platform that anyone can access around the world.
+What started as a small project has quickly gained traction, utilizing a map based system to reunite travelers with their lost valuables.
+Traista aims to be the definitive lost and found app by providing a user friendly, one stop platform that anyone can access around the world.
 Moreover, through that same map-based system, Traista provides local smaller businesses with a platform and a presence among businesses who dominate the online local sphere, connecting users with deals at participating local shops, restaurants etc. Traista mission is twofold: To help anyone plug into the community of any given destination, so that they can find their missing items and discover local gems along the way.